-Solidarity Harvest is a project organized by Food AND Medicine and sponsored by the Eastern, Southern and Western Maine Labor Councils that distributes locally-sourced Thanksgiving meal baskets, each with nearly 30 pounds of produce, enough food for 8-10 people.
+Solidarity Harvest is a project organized by Food AND Medicine and sponsored by the Eastern Maine Labor Council that distributes locally-sourced meal baskets in late November, each with nearly 30 pounds of produce, which is enough food for 8-10 people.
 The first Solidarity Harvest was in 2003, when we distributed 100 meals; in 2022, we distributed 1,622.

 Funds are raised to purchase produce from smaller Maine farms and food producers, which is assembled by volunteers and distributed to Mainers in hard times.

-Donate directly to Food AND Medicine for Solidarity Harvest or Sponsor a Meal!
+Donate to Food AND Medicine for Solidarity Harvest or Sponsor a Meal!

 Solidarity Harvest began in 2003 in response to a landslide of mill closings that left thousands of workers without jobs.
 Since then, unions, farmers, faith communities, volunteer organizations, and businesses have come together each year to provide locally-grown and purchased food to laid-off workers and families who have hit hard times.